OuyangKun10/SpaceR/README.md

 📅 News

-🚀 [04/10/2025] We update the training framework of Sptial-r1
+🚀 [04/10/2025] We update the training framework of Sptial-r1, and release [Sptial-R1-exp-1500](https://huggingface.co/RUBBISHLIKE/Sptial-R1-exp-1500), which is trained on SR dataset (91k).
+1500 means the training steps.
+We will release final model after finshing training process.

 🚀 [04/07/2025] We release checkpoint of [Spatial-R1-tiny](https://huggingface.co/RUBBISHLIKE/Spatial-R1-tiny)